Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: The Decay: The K2 of Weak Decays

 \subsection{$B\to X_s\gamma$ at NNLO}

 \unboldmath The story of higher-order calculations of the $B\to X_s\gamma$ rate is not finished yet.
-While these calculations decreased the $\mu_b$-dependence present in the LO expressions significantly, a new uncertainty has been pointed out by Paolo Gambino and Mikolaj Misiak in 2001 \cite{Gambino:2001ew}.
+While the NLO calculations decreased the $\mu_b$-dependence present in the LO expressions significantly, a new uncertainty was pointed out by Paolo Gambino and Mikolaj Misiak in 2001 \cite{Gambino:2001ew}.
 It turns out that the $B\to X_s\gamma$ rate suffers at the NLO from a significant, $\pm6\%$, uncertainty due to the choice of the charm quark mass in the two-loop matrix elements of the four quark operators, in particular in $\langle s\gamma| Q_2| B\rangle $.

-In the first calculations \cite{Greub:1996jd,Greub:1996tg,Buras:2001mq,Buras:2002tp} the pole charm quark mass has been used.
-But as stressed by Mikolaj and Paolo there is no particular reason why the pole mass should be used instead of the $\overline {MS}$ mass, and in fact they argued that the latter choice is more appropriate in the case at hand as charm appears only as internal particle.
+In the first calculations \cite{Greub:1996jd,Greub:1996tg,Buras:2001mq,Buras:2002tp}, the pole charm quark mass was used.
+But, as stressed by Mikolaj and Paolo, there is no particular reason why the pole mass should be used instead of the $\overline {MS}$ mass.
+In fact, they argued that the latter choice is more appropriate in the case at hand, since charm appears only as an internal particle.

-While the arguments of Mikolaj and Paolo are very plausible, it is clear that finally the $B\to X_s\gamma$ rate cannot depend on the choice of the charm quark mass, even if this dependence is significant at the NLO level.
+While the arguments of Mikolaj and Paolo are very plausible, it is clear that finally the $B\to X_s\gamma$ rate cannot depend on the choice of the charm quark mass scheme, even if this dependence is significant at the NLO level.

-Thus in order to remove or reduce this uncertainty a NNLO calculation is necessary, a truly formidable task.
+Thus, in order to remove or reduce this uncertainty, a NNLO calculation is necessary, a truly formidable task.
 It requires various calculations in three steps:

 {\bf Step 1:}